rad-szulim/manage-k8s-calico/README.md

 ## Setup kind cluster

-Add latest port mappings to file based on virgo/controller/Contributing.md instructions for kind deployment.
+If you plan on installing Controller using `mage`, add latest port mappings to file based on virgo/controller/Contributing.md instructions for kind deployment.

 Deploy kind cluster disabling the deault CNI:
 ```sh
 sh kind-cluster-no-cni.sh
 ```

-Verify that CoreDNS pods are pending:
+Verify that CoreDNS pods are in `Pending` state:
 ```sh
 kubectl -n kube-system get pods
 ```